ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 our claim (but it's presumably not a controversial claim at all) that code without monad composes better than code with monads.
-The counterargument, of course, is that the linear type ecosystem is still limited, and you may have to play a biggest novelty budget for linear types than for monads.
+The counterargument, of course, is that the linear type ecosystem is still limited, and you may have to pay a bigger novelty budget for linear types than for monads.
 Which, hopefully, won't deter us from trying.

 Typestate and indexed monad